 Looking to Capitalize on Tax Reforms?

 If you own a business you pay taxes.
-And, if you haven’t consulted with a tax attorney and created a plan for how to deal with the IRS, you are doing a disservice to yourself and your business.
+And, if you haven’t consulted with a tax attorney and created a plan for how to deal with the Internal Revenue Service (IRS), you are doing a disservice to yourself and your small business.
 Every business owner “definitely needs to think about compliance often and early,” says attorney Jason Navarino.
 “New Jersey just passed a budget this year, and taxes were raised—which will have all sorts of implications for business owners.”

 “Many business owners will see a reduction in their overall taxes under the new tax reforms,” says Navarino.
 “But, in many areas, specifically if they engage in any cross-border activity, they will find that the rules are much more complicated than they have been in the past.
 Particularly, the international sections of the code are much more complex.”